Updated for 2022!

 - Take advantage of mobile ordering so you’re not waiting in line for food!
 Be sure to download the Disneyland App because that also has times for the shows and is such a useful tool!

 - Divide and conquer.
 If you come with your family, have one adult take the kids to the treat trails while another one waits for an experience.

-- Dress up and have fun!!
+- Dress up in your favorite Halloween costumes and have fun!!
 We decided to join our friends as Loki Variants and I made these t-shirts for A & I. I am her juice box.
 (If you’ve watched the Loki show on Disney+ then you’ll know!)